 •A polyphonic wheeze, consisting of multiple musical notes beginning and ending at the same time is typically produced by dynamic compression of the large, more central airways.

 •Monophonic wheezes, consisting of single musical notes, typically reflect disease in small airways and are suggestive of asthma, especially if multiple monophonic wheezes are heard.
 However, monophonic wheezes can also be produced by disorders involving the extrathoracic large airways.
-Stridor is a type of monophonic wheeze, but its intensity and occurrence during inspiration help distinguish it from lower airway monophonic wheezing .
+Stridor is also a monophonic sound, but its intensity over the upper airway and occurrence during inspiration help distinguish it from lower airway monophonic wheezing .

 ●Inspiratory versus expiratory wheezing ─ The timing of wheezing in the inspiratory or expiratory phases of the respiratory cycle sometimes helps to locate wheezing to an extra or intrathoracic source, but not always.